NCTU-AUV/SAUVC-STM32/README.md

 ## Generate Code

 Use STM32CubeMX 6.12.0 to generate code.
-Note that STM32CubeMX 6.12.1 seems to have bugs that generates code causing an error when running 'make'.
+Note that STM32CubeMX 6.12.1 seems to have bugs that generates code causing an error when running `make`.

 ## Build

-Use 'make' in the project directory.
+Use `make` in the project directory.